 But Wilfrid Laurier*’s Liberal Party had achieved a decisive victory, and Foster now found himself in opposition.
 He chose yet another seat, Saint John City, in the federal election of November 1900 and lost by nearly 1,000 votes to Laurier’s minister of railways and canals, Andrew George Blair*.
 Months earlier, on 26 April, he and Addie had seen their Ottawa house go up in flames when a large fire in Hull (Gatineau), Que., crossed the river and destroyed much of Victoria ward.
 The Fosters moved to Toronto, and in 1901 he became general manager of the Union Trust Company, an investment agency of the Independent Order of Foresters [see Oronhyatekha*].
 The following year Foster joined the new leader of the Conservative Party, Robert Laird Borden, on an extensive tour of western Canada.
 In 1903 the death of the member for Ontario North opened up the seat, and Foster ran in the March by-election.
 But, struck down by illness before his nomination meeting and a stranger in the constituency, he lost the contest by some 200 votes.
 That fall he went to England to help leading British politician and former colonial secretary Joseph Chamberlain, who had headed the British delegation to the 1887 commission in Washington, with his campaign for preferential tariffs within the empire.
 Foster delivered more than three dozen speeches in cities throughout the United Kingdom, which were usually well received.
 In the general election of 1904 Foster tried again, running in the new constituency of Toronto North against the city’s mayor and fellow Baptist and prohibitionist, Thomas Urquhart.
 He won with a small majority and returned to parliament and his role as opposition finance critic.
 He and Addie once more made their home in Ottawa.

 It was not an easy time for Foster.
 In early 1906 Borden was warned that the Laurier government’s royal commission on life insurance was about to investigate the Independent Order of Foresters in an effort to discredit Foster and other Conservative mps.
 The inquiry, which presented its report the following year, found that Foster, as manager of the affiliated Union Trust Company, had invested funds in land syndicates in western Canada in which fellow Tories were members and that he, in addition to profiting from the investments, had accepted commissions from the syndicates to turn IOF funds their way.
 For reasons quite separate from the investigation, the order broke its connection with Union Trust that spring, and Foster resigned from the company.
 But the damage had been done.
-He became “Foster the Forester,” the brunt of jokes and smears in political circles on both sides of the house, and a Liberal journalist observed that with his well-established reputation for pious pleadings, “all reasonable beings, who drink, smoke, gamble, and generally enjoy life as she is to be had, hate Foster anyhow.”
+He became “Foster the Forester,” who took the brunt of jokes and smears in political circles on both sides of the house, and a Liberal journalist observed that with his well-established reputation for pious pleadings, “all reasonable beings, who drink, smoke, gamble, and generally enjoy life as she is to be had, hate Foster anyhow.”
 The aftermath of the scandal carried over into the election of 1908 and led to his suing James Alexander Macdonald*, editor of the Toronto Globe, for libel, a case he subsequently lost.
 The jury found that, while Foster had acted in good faith as manager of Union Trust, his actions were open to criticism and Macdonald was justified in making the statements published in the paper.

 Nevertheless, Foster was re-elected in Toronto North.
 In the session that followed he pursued two questions of particular interest to him: naval defence and reform of civil-service appointments.
 On 29 March 1909, in response to concern in London that British naval supremacy was being challenged by Germany, Foster moved a resolution in the House of Commons calling upon the Canadian government to assume its “proper share of the responsibility and financial burden” of protecting the country’s “exposed coast line and great seaports.”
 In response, Laurier proposed the organization of a Canadian naval service, initiating debate on the issue; the Naval Service Act was passed a year later.
 Despite the establishment of a civil-service commission in 1908, Foster continued to criticize the government for its failure to improve the way that public servants were selected.